Lecture 14: Generics; finishing up classes

 Access control

-.
+We’ve learned about public, private, and protected.
 But when should you use each one?

 - Use the most restrictive access level that makes sense for a particular member.
 Use

-unless you have a good reason not to. - Avoid
+privateunless you have a good reason not to. - Avoid

-fields tend to link you to a particular implementation and limit your flexibility in changing your code.
+publicfields except for constants.
+(You may see examples in tutorials and in this class usingpublicfields.
+This sometimes helps to illustrate some ideas concisely, but is not recommended for production code.)publicfields tend to link you to a particular implementation and limit your flexibility in changing your code.

 See the official Java tutorial for more information.